 Wilton is a tiny city located in the state of Arkansas.
 With a population of 286 people and just one neighborhood, Wilton is the 280th largest community in Arkansas.

-Wilton is a blue-collar town, with 35.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Wilton is generally considered to be a blue-collar town.
+35.25% of the Wilton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wilton is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Wilton who work in sales jobs (17.21%), healthcare suport services (13.93%), and office and administrative support (12.30%).

 Overall, Wilton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.